synapse-wireless/polling-example-futures/README.md

 over the traditional method which would have required a callback method to be made and registered on the SNAP instances function list, a state machine created to handle the retry mechanism, a seperate timer mechanism implemented to handle timeouts, and finally, a method to send the rpc.
+Included in this example is 'polling_example_snapconnect.py', which is a SNAP Connect implementation of the same functionality provided by 'polling_example_futures.py'.
+While it is entirely possible to create the exact same application using only SNAP Connect, utilizing SNAP Connect Futures can create a much more stream-lined codebase.

 To run the example, simply connect a SNAP Bridge and, using Portal, load 'polling_example_snappy.py' to the node.
 Assuming the bridge is connected